GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/glossary/index.md

 identify a particular user or device.

-For example, the `navigator.userAgent()` JavaScript method and the `User-Agent` HTTP request header provide access to a fingerprinting surface (the user agent string).
+For example, the `navigator.userAgent()` JavaScript method and the `User-Agent` HTTP request header provide access to a fingerprinting surface (the User-Agent string).

 ## First-party {: #first-party }